glenn@gbs-designs.co.uk

 As you can see from the above, many alterations to properties such as extensions, loft conversions, removal of chimneys and more, can fall within The Party Wall etc. Act 1996.
 Most people value the relationships they have with neighbours, who may also be friends, and therefore appointing an impartial professional to ensure that both or more parties are treated fairly can be an essential part of any building work.

-We provide our building engineering and architectural services in the following areas:
+We provide our Party Wall Award (aka Party Wall Agreement) and Party Wall Surveyor Services in the following areas: